p4t5h3/purebasic-language-for-sublime-text/README.md

 So every now and then I have a nostalgic urge to pick up PureBasic again.
 Though meanwhile I came back to Sublime Text as a sidekick.
 Atom, rooted in its Electron.js foundation, is a horribly slow and resource hungry editor and at some point I was tired of it.
 I ported much stuff from [my Atom language support package](https://github.com/peterthomashorn/language-purebasic) in form of this Sublime Text package.
 Sublime Text is much faster and efficient, especially with large files.
+This time I took it further.

 ## Contributing